 You deserve a happy life.
-And your happy life will inform and support your kids happy lives.
+And your happy life will inform and support your kids’ happy lives.

 The Newly Single You

 The first process is reimagining your life as a single human being.
 Single happiness.
-Refinding yourself and what you like to do, regardless of what anyone else needs or wants to do, is the first step towards finding your new cadence.
-It can be hard step to let go of other’s expectations and follow your desires and needs.
+Refinding yourself and what you like to do, regardless of what anyone else needs or wants to do, is the first step toward finding your new cadence.
+It can be a hard step to let go of others’ expectations and follow your desires and needs.
 The pull to take care of the kids, even when they are not around, is strong.
 But your new task is to learn to be an independent and joyful human again.
 Not a mom or dad.
 Not a partner.
 You have to reconnect with the single person coming to grips with all the wins and failures thus far in your life.

-During the early stages of divorce you might crater a bit.
-I spent a lot of time binge watching tv shows and going to be early.
+During the early stages of divorce, you might crater a bit.
+I spent a lot of time binge-watching tv shows and going to be early.
 But as you come out of the state of shock, you will need to put some parameters around your living and health.
 Here’s what I determined to be essential to getting my life back on track.